rvieceli/next-resume/README.md

 ### Prerequisites

-Here is what you need to be able to run Next-CV
+Here is what you need to be able to run Next-Resume

 - Node.js (Version: >=18.x)
 - Npm